mmistakes/minimal-mistakes/_posts/2022-06-10-slick-intro.md

 This will generate SQL scripts for creating all the tables we have used in our application.
 If we make any changes to the Slick tables, we can then again generate the DDL scripts.
 We can write the results to a `.sql` file and keep in the `resource` directory within the project.
 This will make sure that we always have the correct database structure and can create an empty database easily.

 ## 6. Slick-Pg for Postgres
 PostgreSQL has additional powerful datatypes and features.
-We can use a thirdparty library [slick-pg](https://github.com/tminglei/slick-pg) to use those features in Slick with ease.
+But by default, Slick doesn't have support for all the advanced features of Postres.
+Some of these features are not available in many of the relational databases.
+However, We can use a thirdparty library [slick-pg](https://github.com/tminglei/slick-pg) to utilise all those amazing features of Postgres in Slick with ease.
 We have already added the necessary dependencies in the _build.sbt_.

 To use it, we need to write a custom Postgres Profile and use it instead of the slick provided _PostgresProfile_.
 We can mix-in the traits from slik-pg based on the required features of postgres.
 Let's add the support for _JSON_, _HStore_ and _Array_ datatypes. _HStore_ is a special datatype available in PostgreSQL database.
 It is used for storing key-value pair of data similar to _Map_ type in Scala.